keptn/keptn.github.io/content/docs/0.8.x/monitoring/dynatrace/install/index.md

 - *Alerting profile:* An alerting profile with all problems set to *0 minutes* (immediate) is created.
 You can review this profile by navigating to **Settings > Alerting > Alerting profiles**.

-- *Dashboard and Management zone:* When creating a new Keptn project or executing the [keptn configure monitoring](../../../reference/cli/commands/keptn_configure_monitoring/) command for a particular project (see Note 1), a dashboard and management zone will be generated reflecting the environment as specified in the shipyard file.
+- *Dashboard and Management zone:* When creating a new Keptn project or executing the [keptn configure monitoring](../../../reference/cli/commands/keptn_configure_monitoring/) command for a particular project (see Note 1), a dashboard and management zone will be generated reflecting the environment as specified in the shipyard.

 ## Notes